 Establishing the lack of criminal intent on your own can be an overwhelming legal challenge.
 It is highly recommended that you seek a defense attorney to defend your rights in and out of a courtroom.
-Criminal defense lawyer Diane C. Bass has experience representing clients nationwide, and would like to offer you a free initial case evaluation.
+Criminal defense lawyer Diane C. Bass has experience representing clients, and would like to offer you a 1-hour initial case evaluation.

-Schedule a Free Consultation with Defense Attorney Diane C. Bass
+Schedule Your Consultation with Defense Attorney Diane C. Bass

 If you or your corporation have been accused of investment fraud, it is important that you begin to craft your criminal defense without delay.
 The consequences of a conviction can be very costly, resulting in thousands if not millions of dollars worth of fines and the potential for prison time.
 To best avoid this, please speak with a criminal defense attorney today.
 Whatever the particulars of your case, you are innocent until proven guilty in a court of law.

-Criminal defense attorney Diane C. Bass has served clients nationwide, for years now in all manner of white-collar crimes.
-If you would like to speak with the attorney about your case, you may call her office to schedule a free initial consultation at 949-494-7011.
+Criminal defense attorney Diane C. Bass has served clients, for years now in all manner of white-collar crimes.
+If you would like to speak with the attorney about your case, you may call her office to schedule your initial consultation at 949-577-8368.